aptise/peter_sslers/README.md

 notice that the numeric ids are returned as strings. this is by design.

 Need to get the cert data directly?
-NO SWEAT. transforms on the server and sent to you with the appropriate headers.
+NO SWEAT.
+Peter transforms this for you on the server, and sends it to you with the appropriate headers.

 * /.well-known/admin/certificate/{ID}/cert.crt
 * /.well-known/admin/certificate/{ID}/cert.pem